Investigation Division Programs

 In addition to investigating cases, the Investigation Division has an important role in assisting and educating consumers about insurance issues through the following programs:

-The Investigation Division's Disaster Assistance Response Team is mobilized whenever a disaster has occurred in California involving potential insurance claims.
+The Enforcement Branch's Disaster Assistance Response Team is mobilized whenever a disaster has occurred in California involving potential insurance claims.
 This team is equipped to provide assistance to victims after a disaster by providing the victims with information at evacuation centers, as well as during walk and talks in the affected neighborhoods.

-The Automobile Program generates funds collected from an assessment on auto policies.
-A portion of these funds are to be used to investigate complaints involving automobile insurance.
+The Automobile Program generates funds collected from an assessment on the sale of auto policies to California consumers.
+A portion of these funds are used by the Investigation Division to investigate complaints involving automobile insurance.

-The Investigation Division actively participates in training and educating the public, the insurance industry and other law enforcement agencies about insurance fraud committed against the consumer.
+The Investigation Division actively participates in training and educating the public, the insurance industry and allied law enforcement agencies about insurance fraud committed against California consumers.